CR3 converter

 Canon’s current RAW format from modern EOS R and M cameras.
 Convertmaxxing converts CR3 files into other formats (creating CR3 isn't supported).

-Drop your CR3 files here — or
+Toss your CR3 files in here

 About CR3 (Canon RAW v3)